borgbackup/borg/docs/internals/data-structures.rst

 .. _Cache feature flags:
 .. rubric:: Cache feature flags

-`The cache`_ does not have its separate flag of feature flags.
+`The cache`_ does not have its separate set of feature flags.
 Instead, Borg stores which flags were used to create or modify a cache.

 All mandatory manifest features from all operations are gathered in one set.